haseebs/search-engine-ruby/README.md

 # Simple Wikipedia Search Engine
-This implementation of a search engine similar to [The Anatomy of a Large-Scale Hypertextual Web Search Engine](http://infolab.stanford.edu/~backrub/google.html) written in Ruby and MySQL
+WikiHunt is made as a search engine for [Simple Wikipedia](https://simple.wikipedia.org/wiki/Main_Page) similar to [The Anatomy of a Large-Scale Hypertextual Web Search Engine](http://infolab.stanford.edu/~backrub/google.html) written in Ruby and MySQL
 ## Recommended OS:
 Preferrably Ubuntu 16.04 or any other compatible debian based distro.